sharique7/logg/README.md

 # logg
 #index1 is for frontend reactapp
-# idex is backend structure
+# index is backend structure